Greek poll shows Syriza holding 5-point lead over conservatives

 The Alco poll for the newspaper To Pontiki shows Syriza would win with a 31 percent share of the vote if parliamentary elections were held now, easily beating New Democracy, the party of Prime Minister Antonis Samaras, which would take 25.7 percent of the vote.

 Samaras has been pushing for an early exit from Greece's bailout programme, which voters loathe.
-Syriza has vowed to tear up the deal with the European Union and International Monetary Fund.
+Syriza have vowed to tear up the deal with the European Union and International Monetary Fund.

 The vote for the largely ceremonial post could trigger early elections if Samaras's nominee loses.
-Greek shares fell for a second day in a row, declining 1 percent on Wednesday after Tuesday's roughly 13 percent plunge.
+Greek shares tumbled for a second day in a row, falling 1 percent on Wednesday after Tuesday's roughly 13 percent plunge.

 "It's obvious that our country is heading to elections," the party said in a statement.
 "In the end, Samaras will not be able to get the number of 180 lawmakers."

-The Democratic Left party, a former coalition partner, also said on Wednesday it was maintaining its stance to vote against the government's candidate.

-"We unanimously agreed to vote against the government's proposal in the presidential election, in all three rounds of the vote," the party said in a statement.
-"The Democratic Left cannot contribute in preserving policies which trap the people and the economy in a dead-end."

-(Reporting by Renee Maltezou and Lefteris Papadimas; Writing by Deepa Babington; Editing by Larry King)
+(Reporting by Renee Maltezou; Writing by Deepa Babington; Editing by Larry King/Ruth Pitchford)